rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

     expressiveness typically say nothing about *convenience*.)

- 2. Static drop semantics could be *surprising* to Rust programmers who are used to dynamic drop semantics, in terms of it potentially invalidating certain kinds of resource-acquisition-is-initialization (RAII) patterns.
+ 2. Static drop semantics could be *surprising* to Rust programmers who are used to dynamic drop semantics.
 In particular, an implicit early drop could lead to unexpected side-effects occurring earlier than expected.
-Such side-effects
-    include:

-     * Memory being deallocated (probably harmless, but some may care)

-     * Output buffers being flushed in an output port.

-     * Mutex locks being released (more worrisome potential change in timing semantics).

 The bulk of the Detailed Design is dedicated to mitigating that second observation, in order to reduce the expected number of surprises for